abhishek-kumar-code/Redfish_Public/Specification.md

 The message registry approach has advantages for internationalization (since the registry can be translated easily) and light weight implementation (since large strings need not be included with the implementation).

-"Base.1.0.GeneralError" should be used only in code property of the error object if there is no better message or if there are multiple messages in the ExtendedInfo array.
+"Base.1.0.GeneralError" should be used only in the code property of the error object if there is no better message or if there are multiple messages in the ExtendedInfo array.
 The use of "Base.1.0.GeneralError" as a MessageId in ExtendedInfo is discouraged.
 When used in ExtendedInfo, implementations are expected to include a Resolution property with this error to indicate how to resolve the problem.

 ## Data model and Schema